logo

 Christmas Tree Storage Tips

-- Returning your tree to its original cardboard box may seem like a good idea, however, these boxes are bound to deteriorate over time.
+• Returning your tree to its original cardboard box may seem like a good idea, however, these boxes are bound to deteriorate over time.
 The material is also prone to damage from dust, mites, pests, and other elements.
-Without proper safekeeping, a carboard Christmas tree storage box is likely to grow mold and cause irreversible damage to your tree.
+Without proper safekeeping, a carboard Christmas tree storage box is likely to grow mould and cause irreversible damage to your tree.

 The best way to store Christmas decorations is to use dedicated containers that help maintain the condition of your holiday décor.
 A well-organized collection also eliminates the need to buy new items every year and makes it easy to find the right accents when it’s time to decorate again.
 See our storage tips below.